Anise Swallowtail Chrysalis -- LIVE BUTTERFLY -- Oregon ONLY

 - There are many resources and online groups to handle questions about live butterflies and pupae care.
 Please use them if you need additional assistance.

-- Although we would like to help, due to the large amount of time required to answer minute detail questions from excited new butterfly parents, We are unable to answer questions about pupae care.
-Please use online resources, and the amazing Facebook groups out there :)
+- Although we would like to help, due to the large amount of time required to answer minute detail questions from excited new butterfly/moth parents, We are typically unable to answer questions quickly.
+Please use online resources, and the amazing Facebook groups out there...but do reach out if you get stuck :)